MaViWurd/alx-low_level_programming/references/README.md

 # Low-Level Programming - Reference

 ## Description
-This directory contains books of refernce for low-level programming
+This directory contains books of refernce for low-level programming.

 ## Author